Understanding variable interest entities (VIEs) in accounting

 Like most rules, there are exceptions.
 The FASB calls these scope exceptions, and they apply to employee benefit plans, governmental organizations, certain investment companies, money market funds and nonprofit entities.
 These types of entities are scoped out of the VIE guidance and do not have to apply it.

-Additionally, the FASB recognized that privately held companies often have entities under common control, and based on their relationship with the users of the financial statements (typically banks), the resulting consolidation might not make the most economic sense.
-So in 2018, the FASB issued an accounting standard (ASU 2018-17) that allowed private companies to make an accounting election to not apply VIE guidance to entities under common control.
+Additionally, the FASB recognized that privately held companies often have entities under common control and, based on their relationship with the users of the financial statements (typically banks), the resulting consolidation might not make the most economic sense.
+So, in 2018, the FASB issued an accounting standard (ASU 2018-17) that allowed private companies to make an accounting election to not apply VIE guidance to entities under common control.

 To qualify for this exception, all of the following criteria must be met:

-- The reporting entity and the VIE are under common control
+- The reporting entity and the VIE are under common control.

-- The reporting entity, the legal entity and the entity controlling these entities are not public business entities
+- The reporting entity, the legal entity and the entity controlling these entities are not public business entities.

-- The reporting entity does not have a majority voting interest in the VIE
+- The reporting entity does not have a majority voting interest in the VIE.

-If the reporting entity makes this election, they do not have to consolidate the VIE; however, there are several disclosures the entity must make in the footnotes to the financial statements surrounding the relative risk associated with the VIE and the effect on the reporting entity’s financial statements due to its involvement with the VIE (among other disclosures).
+If the reporting entity makes this election, they do not have to consolidate the VIE; however, there are several disclosures the entity must meet in the footnotes to the consolidated financial statements surrounding the relative risk associated with the VIE and the effect on the reporting entity’s financial statements due to its involvement with the VIE (among other disclosures).

-Wipfli can help
+VIE considerations: Wipfli can help

-The FASB is aware that companies sometimes create additional entities to manage risk associated with doing business.
-When creating these entities, management needs to be aware of VIE guidance and how and when it will trigger consolidation of these VIEs into company financial statements.
+The FASB is aware that companies sometimes create additional entities to manage the risk associated with doing business.
+When creating these entities, management needs to be aware of VIE guidance and how and when it will trigger the consolidation of these VIEs into company financial statements.

 Sign up to receive additional audit and accounting content and information in your inbox, or continue reading on: